vcapra1/mandelbrot-cli/README.md

 other computations, such as the color function, will be done in Rust because they are not nearly as computationally intensive.
 The actual computation is
 O(n^2\*m), where n is the image dimension and m is the max number of iterations.
 The color function should be O(n^2), which is much smaller and doesn't involve high-precision floating-point computation.

-## Front-end
-The front end for this program will be written in Java, as it is easy to write a GUI in Java that is cross-platform.
-The Java program and the Rust program will communicate via Sockets on a high port.
-It will feature a large image display of the current rendered image, allowing users to change parameters directly via numerical inputs, or drawing a box on the image to zoom into or out of.

-The program will also work purely from the command line, by simply running the Rust program and omitting the GUI flag.